amabdallah/WaM-DaM/01Documentation/ReadME.md

 The logical data model uses the Relational Model Theory to implement the conceptual model so it can be used in RDBSMS.
 The logical model specifies the concepts identified in the conceptual model into entities (or tables) with fields, and connects their relationships through primary and foreign keys.
 The relationship between entities has a cardinality which refers to the count of relationships that each entity can have with another like one to many, one to one, and many to many.

-**Added these bridge tables to mapp out many to many relationships and resolve the circular reference**
+#### We Added these bridge tables to mapp out many to many relationships and resolve the circular reference**

 **ObjectAttributes:** an Object Type can have many attributes (e.g., Reservoir can have Capacity, Inflow, Release) and vice versa (e.g., inflow can apply to Demand Site, Reservoir)
 **Mapping:** it is the centeral table in WaM-DaM where data values for different formats are connected to their attributes, metadata, instances, and scenarios.